lugtigheid/laravel-4-auth-starter/README.md

 # WIP

-# Laravel 4 Basic Bootstrap Authentication
+# Laravel 4 Basic Authentication
-## with Sentry and OAuth

 My personal starting point for any laravel app that requires authentification.